janis-me/handlery/packages/docs/src/index.md

 hero:
   name: 'handlery'
-  text: event handling... like it should be
+  text: event handling like it should be!
-  tagline: Add class-based, decorator-powered and fully typed event handlers to your [nodejs, emittery, web...] app!
+  tagline: Add decorator-powered, class-based and fully typed event handlers to your [nodejs, emittery, web... everything] app!
   image:
     src: /handlery-ghost-logo.png
     alt: handlery Logo